Fatimid Caliphate: Campaigns in Syria

-Image of two standing soldiers.
-11th century, Fatimid period, from Fustat near Cairo.
-Museum of Islamic Art, Cairo, inv. no. 13703.
-Attribution to the Fatimid period is sometimes questioned.
+Map of Western Asia (970-1070), including the Fatimid Caliphate (green) and other rival policies in the middle east.

 In 975, the Byzantine emperor John Tzimisces retook most of Palestine and Syria, leaving only Tripoli in Fatimid control.
 He aimed to capture Jerusalem, but he died in 976 on his way back to Constantinople, thus staving off the Byzantine threat to the Fatimids.
 Meanwhile, the Turkish ghulam (plural: ghilman, meaning soldiers recruited as slaves) Aftakin, a Buyid refugee who had fled an unsuccessful rebellion in Baghdad with his own contingent of Turkish soldiers, became the protector of Damascus.
 He allied with the Qarmatis and with Arab Bedouin tribes in Syria and invaded Palestine in the spring of 977.
 Jawhar, once again called into action, repelled their invasion and besieged Damascus.
 However, he suffered a rout during the winter and was forced to hold out in Ascalon against Aftakin.
 When his Kutama soldiers mutinied in April 978, Caliph al-Aziz himself led an army to relieve him.
 Instead of returning to Damascus, Aftakin and his Turkish ghilman joined the Fatimid army and became a useful instrument in the Syrian effort.

 After Ibn Killis became vizier in 979, the Fatimids changed tactics.
 Ibn Killis was able to subjugate most of Palestine and southern Syria (the former Ikhshidid territories) by paying off the Qarmatis with an annual tribute and making alliances with local tribes and dynasties, such as the Jarrahids and the Banu Kilab.
 Following another failed attempt by a Kutama general, Salman, to take Damascus, the Turkish ghulam Bultakin finally succeeded in occupying the city for the Fatimids in 983, demonstrating the value of this new force.
 Another ghulam, Bajkur, was appointed governor of Damascus at this time.
 That same year he tried and failed to take Aleppo, but he was soon able to conquer Raqqa and Rahba in the Euphrates valley (present-day northeast Syria).
 Cairo eventually judged him to be a little too popular as governor of Damascus and he was forced to move to Raqqa while Munir, a eunuch in the caliph's household (like Jawhar before him), took direct control in Damascus on behalf of the caliph.
 Further north, Aleppo remained out of reach and under Hamdanid control.